If you’ve been a reader of my blog for any length of time, you may know

 (5) Be Present

-If you have followed Steps 1-4, number 5 will be much easier to achieve.
+If you’ve followed Steps 1-4, number 5 will be much easier to achieve.

 Be fully present and enjoy making those special Christmas memories with your family.